 Ah, the joy of Android home screen replacements.
 Launchers.
 Custom icon packs.
 Custom themes.
 Countless settings to fiddle with and fine-tune.
 Endless possibilities for customization.

 But enough about that!
-Let's jump right into the list of our favorite Android home screen replacements of 2017!
+Let's jump right into the list of best launchers for Android in 2017!

 Flick Launcher is the new kid on the block (the app is still not officially released, but it's publicly available) and it strives to bring a lot of Android Oreo/Nougat features to older versions of the OS, much like the other popular launchers, but Flick Launcher also boasts its own set of unique features, such as app and folder locking with fingerprints, custom long-press home button actions, custom keywords for initiating voice search, and more.
 Many of the bells and whistles, like as the launcher's proprietary always-on display, are still in the early stages of development, and as such don't offer a lot in terms of customization just yet, but we appreciate it that the team behind the app has decided to make the accessible to users nonetheless.
 Just like its competitors, Flick offers Oreo-style notification dots, app shortcuts, pull-up app drawer, and Google Now integration from the home screen, but there's a lot more a-brewin' under the hood of this launcher.